oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 ### Behaviors

     - If the value is outside its range, the value will be rounded.
-    - A negative sign will automatically be inserted when: min &lt; 0 and max ≤ 0.
+    - A negative sign will automatically be inserted when: min < 0 and max ≤ 0.

 ### Enforcement